midoriha-yuzuki/vsce-simplify-tabs/README-jp.md

 ## Installation

 ```
-code --install-extension
+code --install-extension yuzuki.simplify-tabs
 ```

-Or simply by searching for `simplify-tabs` in the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=xxxxxxxx.simplify-tabs)
+Or simply by searching for `yuzuki.simplify-tabs` in the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=yuzuki.simplify-tabs)

 ---

 **Enjoy!**